Troyhy/edusk_talk/README.md

 # edusk_talk
-Testing selenium for data collection
+Simplified example for using Selenium for data collection

 POC working, TODO cleanup, dockument